codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/configuration-file/attributes.md

+---
+order: "9"
+navTitle: "Defining the attributes"
+---

 # Attributes in configuration file #

 It is possible to define some code attributes to translator configuration file.
 There are two benefits from doing so: